 When Washington State was deciding on a design for their state quarter, they took in many suggestions from the public.
-One suggestion was a steaming mug of coffee.
+One suggestion was a steaming mug of coffee, from the proliferation of coffee shops in the Seattle area and the frequently gray, cold, and windy weather.
+Also, even the region's water has measurable levels of caffeine.

 Stoughton, Wisconsin — a town made up primarily of descendants of Norwegian immigrants — claims to be the birthplace of the coffee break.